FREQUENTLY ASKED QUESTIONS

 We understand that not everyone needs to hire a lawyer.
 Some people just need to consult a lawyer with their list of questions and no expectation of starting a case.
 That works for us too.

 A consultation is not always required.
 You are welcome to call our office at 702-243-9444 to inquire about our ability and availability to take on a matter.
 Just keep in mind please that (1) we cannot always attend to unscheduled phone calls; (2) we will not be able to give any legal advice; (3) we will try to quote a fee during the brief free case evaluation by phone, but this often times requires a consultation.

-Furthermore, many decisions on immigration petitions and visas are made anonymously.
-They are made by government employees who may be thousands of miles away from you.
-In many cases those officials will not see you or even talk to you on the phone.
-However, they will be looking over a pile of paperwork and deciding a matter as important as your future in the United States.
-This is even though you may have paid hundreds or even thousands in government fees.
-We have no control over this anonymity factor simply because, for better or worse, the system is just so set up.
+For better or worse, many of the immigration applications and petitions are adjudicated anonymously.
+A government employee, who may be thousands of miles away from you, whom you never met or even once spoken to, will be looking over a pile of paperwork and deciding a matter as important as your future in the United States.
+We have no control over this anonymity and it certainly ads another layer of complexity making the make the immigration process that much more unpredictable.

 Any lawyer’s duty to a client requires continued support and counsel throughout the representation.
 However, it is important that clients have realistic expectations.
-What I described above is part of the reality of many immigration cases, and how one’s immigration journey can get rough, long and uncertain.
-Any professional who attempts to sugar-coat this reality is either disingenuous or still very new to the field of immigration law.
+What is described above is part of the reality of many immigration cases, and how one’s immigration journey can get complex, long and with a difficult-to-predict final destination.
+Any professional who presents a rosy picture of this reality to his or client is either disingenuous or still very new to the field of immigration law.